-3 Save and Recall Instances
+33.3 Save and Recall Instances

-Save the screenshot to the path "Udisk0\t3dso2khd\" in the format of BMP
+Save the screenshot to the path "Udisk0\sds3khd\" in the format of BMP

-- 1. First, Insert the U disk. - 2.
-Secondly, set the parameters of the Save operation: - Select Mode as "Save" - Select Type as "BMP" - Select the Image Style.
-"Normal" saves images with the same color of the display; "Inverted" saves images with a white background color to save ink during printing - Select the Print Area.
-"Grid" saves the grid area and descriptor boxes; "Full" saves the whole display - Touch File Manager to open the file manager
+First, Insert the U disk.

+Secondly, set the parameters of the Save operation:

+- Select Mode as "Save" - Select Type as "BMP" - Select the Image Style.
+"Normal" saves images with the same color of the display; "Inverted" saves images with a white background color to save ink during printing - Select to include the menu in the Print Area or not.
+"No" only saves the grid area and descriptor boxes; "Yes" saves the whole display - Touch File Manager to open the file manager

-- 3. Third, select the "\Udisk0\t3dso2khd\" directory in the file manager: - 4.
+Third, select the "\Udisk0\sds3khd\" directory in the file manager:

 Fourth, touch Save As , click the pop-up text box to recall the virtual keyboard and input the file name, and then touch OK :